bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ```

 After
-### 1.2 Basic structure of CAN message

-To send or receive CAN message, we have to understand the basic structure of CAN message.  consists of
+## 2. CANOpen Communication

+###2.1 CANOpen message basic structure
+With given setup for CAN protocol as explained in Chapter 1, we can now send or receive CANOpen messages.
+The structure consists of CANOpen message has following

-### 1.3 Send CAN message
+### 2.2 Send CANOpen message
 To send CAN message, we have to define two variables: 1) TxHeader and 2) data.
 TxHeader contains basic information about the CAN message while data contains a specific CAN message.